sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 | 0             | 1            | 1            | main_high_duration_b |
 | 1             | X            | 0            | auxillary_duration_a |
 | 1             | X            | 1            | auxillary_duration_b |

+There is also a 4 bit prescaler value each for main and auxillary.
+Combined together, total duration ticks = (duration + 2) << prescaler.

 ## Register map
 | Address     | Name  | Access | Description      |